COLORADO CAR ACCIDENT LAWS

 Although it’s rare to be civilly liable for a traffic accident without getting a ticket, it’s important for accident victims to remember that traffic tickets and civil liability are two very different proceedings.
 Law enforcement decides who receives a traffic ticket after an accident.
 An attorney that represents the state decides how to resolve the ticket matter.
 It’s also up to the state’s attorney to determine whether either party will face criminal charges after a car accident.
 In the case of someone who acts negligently, causes a crash, and then leaves the scene of the accident, that person would be both criminally and civilly liable.

 But when it comes to civil fault, it’s up to you.
 You make the decisions about whether to file the case.
 You call the shots on how to resolve it and what to accept as fair compensation for your damages.
 As you evaluate fault in the case, remember that criminal and civil fault are two different things.
 You should assess your case only based on the civil negligence laws that apply in your jurisdiction.

 Contact Our Denver Accident Attorneys to Determine Fault for a Car Crash

 Our attorneys are friendly and understanding.
+We are conveniently located at 5 Colorado locations near you in Denver, Fort Collins, Colorado Springs, Aurora, and Englewood.
+Our attorneys are ready to serve you and fight for the compensation you deserve.
 Your call to speak with us about your case is always confidential.
 We can answer your questions and help you determine the best course of action after your car accident.
 We look forward to hearing from you.